GTAMadman/Vice-City-Rainbomizer/README.md

 - **Script Vehicle Randomizer**: Randomizes the vehicles you are given in missions.
 The randomizer makes sure that you get vehicles that are usable for the mission.
 - **RC Vehicles Randomizer**: Randomizes the vehicles you are given in the RC missions.
 - **Parked Vehicles Randomizer**: Randomizes cars which are found parked around the map.
-- **Colour Randomizer**: Randomizes the colours of various in-game elements, including cars, the HUD, and markers.
+- **Colour Randomizer**: Randomizes the colours of various in-game elements, including cars, the HUD, markers, pickups, explosions and more!
 - **Traffic Randomizer**: Randomizes vehicles that spawn in traffic, including law enforcement vehicles.
 - **Weapon Randomizer**: Randomizes the weapons that are given to other peds throughout the game.
+- **Pickups Randomizer**: Randomizes pickups throughout the world, including pickups given to you by missions and dropped by peds.
+- **Clothes Randomizer**: Randomizes the player clothing when the game changes the player outfits.
 - **Voice Line Randomizer**: Randomizes the voice lines played in missions and phonecalls.
 - **Autosave**: Automatically creates a savegame in slot 8 upon completing a mission.
 The autosave slot can be changed in the config file.